-Quick Guide Required Assignments
+Quick Guide: Required Assignments - To be uploaded onto Elentra

-- 1. Individualized Learning Plan (Due First Week of Rotation send via Email) - 2.
-History and Physicals, Progress notes (Turn into folder in Attending Office throughout month) - 3.
-Admission Order Sets (1 by mid-rotation, 2 by end of rotation) - 4.
-Mock Prescriptions (1 by mid-rotation, 2 by end of rotation) - 5.
-Discharge Summaries (1 by mid-rotation, 2 by end of rotation) - 6.
-Evaluation of Handoff (1 by mid-rotation, 2 by end of rotation) - 7.
-Op Log Requirements (10 by mid-rotation, 20 total.)
-See page 16 for required conditions.
+- 1. Individualized Learning Plan (due first week of rotation) - 2.
+Documentation: History and Physicals, Progress Notes, Discharge Summaries (minimum 1 each per week dependent on if on days or nights) - 3.
+Evaluation of Handoff (1 by mid-rotation, 2 by end of rotation) - 4.
+Op Log Requirements (8 by mid-rotation, 18 total; see page 16 for required conditions. - 5.
+Chalk Talk (prior to end of rotation)